 The good news is that these problems can usually be avoided with proper diabetes management and careful foot care.
 Nursing home caretakers must provide proper foot care to prevent residents from developing foot ulcers and other issues with the feet.
 Preventative measures include inspecting the resident’s feet daily, ensuring that residents wash their feet daily and wear clean, dry socks and appropriate footwear.
 Nursing home residents with diabetes need to undergo regular foot checkups with a doctor or podiatrist.
 These should occur at least once a year or more often if recommended.
 If caulouses or foot lesions develop, the resident should see a doctor or podiatrist for removal.

 If a nursing home fails to provide proper foot care, even ordinary problems can get worse and lead to serious complications, such as amputation.
-If you believe a loved one has suffered through a painful and degrading amputation due to negligent foot care call Brent Wieand for a free, no obligation consultation.
+If you believe a loved one has suffered through a painful and degrading amputation due to negligent foot care call the Wieand Law Firm LLC for a free, no obligation consultation.